intelsdi-x/snap-plugin-collector-cinder/README.md

 intel/openstack/cinder/\<tenant_name\>/limits/MaxTotalVolumeGigabytes | int64 | Tenant quota for volume size
 intel/openstack/cinder/\<tenant_name\>/limits/MaxTotalVolumes | int64 | Tenant quota for number of volumes

-### snap's Global Config
+### Snap's Global Config
-Global configuration files are described in [snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPD_CONFIGURATION.md).
+Global configuration files are described in [Snap's documentation](https://github.com/intelsdi-x/snap/blob/master/docs/SNAPD_CONFIGURATION.md).
 You have to add section "cinder" in "collector" section and then specify following options:
 - `"endpoint"` - URL for OpenStack Identity endpoint aka Keystone (ex. `"http://keystone.public.org:5000"`)
 - `"user"` -  user name which has access to OpenStack.
 It is highly prefer to provide user with administrative privileges.
 Otherwise returned metrics may not be complete.
 - `"password"` -  user password